Project Management - Simplified Through the MPM Model

 Description automatically generated

-TRANSITION – Completes your project
+TRANSITION and CLOSE – Completes your project

 Summary